RedHatQE/carbon/docs/components/providers/openstack.rst

 Resources
 +++++++++

-To provision resources within OpenStack, you will need to create a OpenStack resource section within your scenario descriptor file.
-Below is an example of a resource to provision in OpenStack.
+To provision resources within OpenStack, you will need to create an OpenStack resource section within your scenario descriptor file.
+Below is an example resource section with all available OpenStack provider keys.

 .. code-block:: yaml
     :linenos: